Rationale

 Above left: Fishplate used to bolt the ends of two rails together.

-Above: Piece of bullhead rail supported on a cast-iron chair and secured to it by a key (wooden wedge)*.
+Above: Bullhead rail supported on a cast-iron chair and secured to it with a key (wooden wedge)*.

 Left: Bullhead rails in situ.